This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Splint or sling:

-Caregivers may want your child to limit moving his elbow for some time.
+Healthcare providers may want your child to limit moving his elbow for some time.
 A sling or splint may be used to support his elbow area and help make him feel more comfortable.
-Ask your child's PHP for more information on using a splint or sling.
+Ask your child's healthcare provider for more information on using a splint or sling.

 - Your child refuses to move his arm again.